ibokuri/libvmm/CONTRIBUTING.md

   ...
   ```

-* Cover letters  —  It's common to have a cover letter for patchsets (i.e., a
+* **Cover letters**: It's common to have a cover letter for patchsets (a
   collection of patches) in order to provide an introduction to or some context
   for the various patches.
+If you want to include a cover letter, use the
-To do this, use the `--cover-letter` option to
-  create a separate email that will be sent ahead of your actual patch:
+  `--cover-letter` option to create a separate email which will be sent right
+  before your actual patch:

   ```sh
   $ git send-email --to="~satchmo/libvmm-devel@lists.sr.ht" --cover-letter --annotate <patchset>